 Did you know that, in the event of a fire, there is a NINE HUNDRED degree difference in a closed door versus an open one?
-Danny Dwyer, firefighter and father, joins us in educating families about the importance of closing doors before you go to sleep.
+Danny Dwyer, firefighter and father, joins us in educating families about the importance of closing doors before you and your littles go to sleep.

 Since 2008, Underwriters Laboratories (UL), has been conducting testing on horizontal fire spread and the effects it may have on families asleep in their homes.
 The results were amazing!
 This research gave birth to the “Close Before You Doze” campaign.

 “Close Before You Doze focuses on straightforward actions and simple behavioral changes which can provide critical help in delaying the spread of fire.
 This doesn’t require major effort, or going out and buying anything” said Stephen Kerber, Director of the UL Firefighter Safety Research Institute (FSRI).
 During this testing, researchers found that by closing your standard, wooden bedroom door before you go to sleep, you can prevent toxic gasses and fire from getting into the room, saving lives and allowing firefighters more time to effect a rescue.
 To put this into context, the temperature in closed rooms is less than 100°F compared to over 1000°F in open door rooms!

 This goes far beyond what we, as firefighters, have taught for decades.
 This, coupled with working smoke alarms, working carbon monoxide alarms and having an escape plan, will continue to reduce fire deaths to historic lows.
 By closing your children’s doors when they go to sleep, you are taking one extra step to protecting them in the event of a fire in your home.

 Having working smoke alarms in each bedroom and alarms spaced adequately in common areas, will also save lives.
 Some smoke detectors have batteries that will last 10 years!
 If not, we recommend changing the batteries each time you change your clocks, twice a year.